-Uterine Prolapse Professional Help For Women
+Uterine Prolapse Self Management Help for Women

 Uterine prolapse is one form of vaginal prolapse in women.
 The risk of uterine prolapse increases in mature women however a prolapsed uterus also occurs younger women and at times this diagnosis is made immediately following childbirth.

 This Pelvic Floor Physiotherapy information outlines self management strategies for uterine prolapse problems.